 This is a large metal disc made of Ashtdhatu with the Nakshatras or constellations marked on it.
 Technically, it is called Astrolabe.

 We had great fun at Raj Yantra.
 As soon as my eyes touched Raj Yantra – I read Rohini written in Devanagari script.
 I looked around and found some more names of Nakshatras written.
-Now, I am also named after a Nakshatra and hence began our search for my name on the Raj Yantra at Jantar Mantar.
+Now, I am also named after a Nakshatra and hence began our search for my name on the Raj Yantra.
 With a bit of help from Google, we found it almost at the top right of the disc.
 Believe me, I was on top of the world as soon as we found Anuradha written on Raj Yantra.
-Our guide, Dinesh Ji, took us more seriously this point onwards and spent good 3 hours showing and explaining the rest of Jantar Mantar to us.
+Our guide, Dinesh Ji, took us more seriously this point onwards and spent good 3 hours showing and explaining the rest of the place to us.

 There are two hanging discs at Raj Yantra – one of them is a prototype potentially in iron and the second is the one I talk about above.